mykelalvis/FT/Traveller/WORKING/Mongoose/Spinward Salvage LIC.md

 **Required Skills and Equipment**

 Shipboard skills are essential, particularly pilot, engineer, computer, sensors, zero-G and astrogation skills.
-If the players don’t have at least some of these skills, they won’t be hired.
+If the players don't have at least some of these skills, they won't be hired.
 Additional useful skills for part two of this ad- venture would be streetwise, investigate, carouse and stealth skills.

-**REFEREE’S INFORMATION**
+**REFEREE'S INFORMATION**
-Spinward Salvage has built up a good working relationship with the Scout Service in the Marches over the decades, partly due to the company’s willingness to buy surplus Scout ships, and partly due to the company’s great track record undertaking salvage work for the Service.
+Spinward Salvage has built up a good working relationship with the Scout Service in the Marches over the decades, partly due to the company's willingness to buy surplus Scout ships, and partly due to the company's great track record undertaking salvage work for the Service.
 These connections are invaluable, as the Scout Service has another job for the company - an important one.